vercel/next.js/docs/api-reference/data-fetching/getServerSideProps.md

 ### `notFound`

 The `notFound` boolean allows the page to return a `404` status and [404 Page](/docs/advanced-features/custom-error-page.md#404-page).
 With `notFound: true`, the page will return a `404` even if there was a successfully generated page before.
-This is meant to support use-cases like user-generated content getting removed by its author.
+This is meant to support use cases like user-generated content getting removed by its author.

 ```js
 export async function getServerSideProps(context) {